Skip to main content

 #

-I hold a PhD in Aerospace Engineering from Penn State with a minor in Computational Science, and spent 8 years there supporting 500+ researchers before moving to Northeastern University.
-The astrodynamics background informs how I think about large-scale optimization problems which I just applied to GPU clusters instead of spacecraft trajectories.
+I hold a PhD in Aerospace Engineering from Penn State with a minor in Computational Science.
+I spent 8 years at Penn State supporting 500+ researchers before moving to Northeastern University, putting me at 9+ years in HPC overall.
+The astrodynamics background informs how I think about large-scale optimization problems, which I now apply to GPU clusters instead of spacecraft trajectories.

 For the full professional history, see the Career page.